Country of birth

 In measuring social exclusion we found that immigrants from non–English speaking countries consistently experience more social exclusion than native-born Australians.

-In 2014 (the latest data), 28% of these immigrants experienced exclusion compared to 23% of people born in Australia and 20% of immigrants from English-speaking countries.
+In 2017 (the latest data), 28.3% of these immigrants experienced exclusion compared with 23.5% of people born in Australia and 22.7% of immigrants from English-speaking countries.